FullEnrich vs. Clay Comparison

 FullEnrich solves this the simplest way possible.
 Upload a CSV with names and companies, click enrich, and the platform queries 20+ vendors one by one until it finds a verified email or phone number.
 The triple verification layer removes up to 32% of bad emails before they reach you, producing a sub-1% bounce rate on valid addresses.
 For US and Canada phone numbers, a telecom partnership verifies that the number belongs to the named person.

 Clay solves it with more flexibility.
-You configure the waterfall yourself: which providers to query, in what order, with conditional logic (look for mobile numbers only if work email wasn't found), and AI research layered on top.
+You configure the waterfall yourself: which providers to query, in what order, with conditional logic (look for mobile numbers only if work email was not found), and AI research layered on top.
 Clay's approach gives you more control (you can build waterfalls for any data point, not just contact info) but it requires understanding which providers to use, how to structure the sequence, and how credits flow across each step.

 FullEnrich wins on simplicity and cost